wp-graphql/wp-graphql-woocommerce/docs/using-composite-product-data-and-mutations.md

 This component is a good starting point.
 You can further customize and extend it to suit your specific needs.

 Alright, let's start by updating the `SingleProduct` component to support composite products.
-We'll use the `CompositeCard` component code you provided, but we'll rename it to `CompositeProduct` for consistency.
+We'll use the `CompositeCard` component code provided, but we'll rename it to `CompositeProduct` for consistency.

 Here's the updated `SingleProduct` component: